All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

-To determine if your blood glucose level is within a healthy range; to screen for, diagnose, and monitor high blood glucose (hyperglycemia) or low blood glucose (hypoglycemia), diabetes, and pre-diabetes; to check for glucose in your urine
+To determine if your blood glucose level is within a healthy range; to screen for and diagnose diabetes and prediabetes and to monitor for high blood glucose (hyperglycemia) or low blood glucose (hypoglycemia); to check for glucose in your urine

 When to Get Tested?

-Blood glucose: as part of a regular physical, when you have symptoms suggesting hyperglycemia or hypoglycemia, and during pregnancy; if you are diabetic, self-checks up to several times a day to monitor blood glucose levels
+Blood glucose: when you are older than 45 years or have risk factors for diabetes; when you have symptoms suggesting high or low blood glucose; during pregnancy; when you are diabetic, self-checks up to several times a day to monitor blood glucose levels

 Urine glucose: usually as part of a urinalysis

 A blood sample drawn from a vein in your arm or a drop of blood from a skin prick; sometimes a random urine sample is used.
-Some diabetic patients may use a continuous glucose monitor, which is a small sensor wire inserted beneath the skin of the abdomen that measures blood glucose every five minutes.
+Some diabetics may use a continuous glucose monitor, which uses a small sensor wire inserted beneath the skin of the abdomen to measure blood glucose at frequent intervals and provides a result.

 Test Preparation Needed?